5G and Aviation Safety

 The Safety Issue

 Safety is our mission, and it guides all of our decisions.
-In the United States, 5G services are planned for launch beginning January 19 using frequencies in a radio spectrum called the C-band.
-These frequencies can be close to those used by radar altimeters, an important piece of safety equipment in aircraft.
-To make sure that this does not lead to hazardous interference, the FAA requires that radar altimeters are accurate and reliable.
+In the United States, 5G services launched in 46 markets on January 19, using frequencies in a radio spectrum called the C-band.
+These frequencies can be close to those used by radio altimeters, an important piece of safety equipment in aircraft.
+To make sure that this does not lead to hazardous interference, the FAA requires that radio altimeters are accurate and reliable.

 Disruption Risk to Aviation from 5G

-Because the proposed 5G deployment involves a new combination of power levels, frequencies, proximity to flight operations, and other factors, the FAA will need to impose restrictions on flight operations using certain types of radar altimeter equipment close to antennas in 5G networks.
+Because the proposed 5G deployment involves a new combination of power levels, frequencies, proximity to flight operations, and other factors, the FAA must impose restrictions on flight operations using certain types of radio altimeter equipment close to antennas in 5G networks.

-These safety restrictions could affect flight schedules and operations, affecting the aviation system.
-Before and after the 5G deployment begins, the FAA will continue to work every day to reduce effects of this disruption as we make progress to safely integrate 5G and aviation.
+These safety restrictions could affect flight schedules and operations.
+The FAA continues to work every day to reduce effects of this disruption as we make progress to safely integrate 5G and aviation.